buhbuhtig/darktrend/docs/source/usage.rst

 DarkTrend Explorer
 ------------------

-For browsing charts with dark trends and for scanning/screening, visit: `darktrend.com/explorer <https://darktrend.com/explorer>`_.
+For browsing charts with dark trends and for scanning/screening, use `DarkTrend Explorer <https://darktrend.com/explorer>`_.

 .. image:: explorer.png
    :alt: Screenshot of the DarkTrend Explorer